 The show, didn’t get to develop much past the first episodes.
 However, it counted with a variety of corners in which the fun banter between senpai Sato and kouhai Hatanaka shone.

 In a partnership between the youtube channel Ibakira TV and the game franchise Touken Ranbu, Sato got to visit the Tokugawa museum and dive a bit into its history.

 Through this show fans got to know a little bit of the story behind the legendary sword Shokudaikiri Mitsutada, its origin, owner and importance in Japanese history.

 Eventually their broadcast turned into one of the messiest and most hilarious out of the 5 days.
 Also the most dangerous and risqué of all.
-Sato has turned into the model or, should we say, the victim in all instances of the “let’s tie up” corner.
+Sato turned into the model or, should I say, the victim in all instances of the “let’s tie up” corner.